 Are references to mythical animals in the Bible solely a product of erroneously translated verses?
 Were they entirely imaginary and mentioned only as a means to embellish a particular passage?
-On the other hand, did such amazing creatures like the Leviathan actually exist at one time, as Scripture describes them?
+On the other hand, did such amazing mythical creatures like the Leviathan actually exist at one time, as Scripture describes them?
 Did they symbolize anything, such as a person or some deep spiritual truth?

 This series will explore whether or not several legendary or mythical animals named within the pages of Scripture were actually created by God.
 The seven creatures we will examine are cockatrices, dragons, unicorns, satyrs, the leviathan, the behemoth and the phoenix bird.